 Script/language sensitivity: Applies only to Chinese and Japanese.

-Feature interaction: This feature is mutually exclusive with all other features, which should be turned off when it’s applied, except the palt, vert and vrt2 features, which may be used in addition; trad and tnam are mutally exclusive, and override the results of smpl.
+Feature interaction: This feature is mutually exclusive with all other features, which should be turned off when it’s applied, except the palt, vert and vrt2 features, which may be used in addition; trad and tnam are mutually exclusive, and override the results of smpl.

 Tag: 'ss01' - 'ss20'